Accelerating Reduction and Scan Using Tensor Core Units: Reduction and Scan on GPUs

-State of the art libraries such as CUB~\cite{cub}, MAGMA~\cite{magma}, OpenMP runtime~\cite{openmp}, implement both reduction and scan in terms of warp-, block-, and device-level collectives, as illustrated in Figure~\ref{fig:reduction_hierarchy}.
-The building blocks --- warp-level reduction and scan, are commonly implemented using shuffle instructions~\cite{shuffle}.
-The shuffle implementations, shown in Listing~\ref{lst:warp_collectives}, allow threads within a warp to share values via registers without using shared memory or block-level synchronization.
+For GPUs, state of the art libraries~\cite{magma,openmp,cub} implement both reduction and scan in terms of warp-, block-, and device-level collectives, as illustrated in Figure~\ref{fig:reduction_hierarchy}.
+The warp-level are commonly implemented using shuffle instructions~\cite{shuffle}, shown in Listing~\ref{lst:warp_collectives}, which allows threads within a warp to share values via registers without synchronization or using shared memory.
+Shuffle instructions can be a bottleneck due to their limited throughput, however.
+For example, on the NVIDIA Volta architecture only $32$ warp shuffle operations can be performed within a clock cycle per SM.